What drives your creative projects more: the thrill of the fresh start OR the finish line?

 They do what they can finish easily.
 They’ll need to practice looking for ways to create finishable achievements.
-They don’t naturally see those link to real priorities with new projects.
+They don’t naturally see how those link to real priorities with new projects.
 They’ll put off looking for goals as a way to delay starting.

 Past versus future?

 Badgers romanticize past wins.
 In their fishing stories, the fish gets bigger every time.
-An extreme badger might remember themselves as a king of their high school.
+Extreme badgers might remember themselves as the king of their high school.
 Without those kinds of externally focused starts, that same person might not have done as much in regular life.

 How badgers learn: